apache/libcloud/docs/troubleshooting.rst

 To enable it, set ``LIBCLOUD_DEBUG`` environment variable and make it point to a file where the debug output should be saved.

-If the API returns a JSON which is not human friendly, you can also set ``LIBCLOUD_DEBUG_PRETTY_PRINT_JSON`` environment variable which will cause the JSON to be beautified / formated so it's easier for humands to read it.
+If the API returns JSON or XML in the response body which is not human friendly, you can also set ``LIBCLOUD_DEBUG_PRETTY_PRINT_RESPONSE`` environment variable which will cause the JSON or XML to be beautified / formated so it's easier for humans to read it.
+Keep in mind that this only works for non-chunked responses.

 Example 1 - Logging output to standard error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~